nikhilrstg18/blogger/content/posts/2022-09-12/index.md

   Yes, eg v8 engine by google

-So far we learnt that JS Engine does a lot of work for us, but more important thing is reading our code and executing it which has 2 most important steps
+So far we learned that JS Engine does a lot of work for us, but the more important thing is reading our code and executing it which has 2 most important steps
 - Heap
 - Call Stack